Alaska: State government

 Like all other U.S. states, Alaska is governed as a republic, with three branches of government: an executive branch consisting of the governor of Alaska and their appointees which head executive departments; a legislative branch consisting of the Alaska House of Representatives and Alaska Senate; and a judicial branch consisting of the Alaska Supreme Court and lower courts.

 The state of Alaska employs approximately 16,000 people statewide.

-The Alaska Legislature consists of a 40-member House of Representatives and a 20-member Senate.
+The Alaska State Legislature consists of a 40-member House of Representatives and a 20-member Senate.
 Senators serve four-year terms and House members two.
 The governor of Alaska serves four-year terms.
 The lieutenant governor runs separately from the governor in the primaries, but during the general election, the nominee for governor and nominee for lieutenant governor run together on the same ticket.

-Alaska's court system has four levels: the Alaska Supreme Court, the Alaska Court of Appeals, the superior courts and the district courts.
+Alaska's court system has four levels: the Alaska Supreme Court, the Alaska Court of Appeals, the Superior Court and the district courts.
 The superior and district courts are trial courts.
 Superior courts are courts of general jurisdiction, while district courts hear only certain types of cases, including misdemeanor criminal cases and civil cases valued up to $100,000.

 The Supreme Court and the Court of Appeals are appellate courts.
 The Court of Appeals is required to hear appeals from certain lower-court decisions, including those regarding criminal prosecutions, juvenile delinquency, and habeas corpus.
 The Supreme Court hears civil appeals and may in its discretion hear criminal appeals.

 State politics

 Although in its early years of statehood Alaska was a Democratic state, since the early 1970s it has been characterized as Republican-leaning.
 Local political communities have often worked on issues related to land use development, fishing, tourism, and individual rights.
 Alaska Natives, while organized in and around their communities, have been active within the Native corporations.
 These have been given ownership over large tracts of land, which require stewardship.

 Alaska was formerly the only state in which possession of one ounce or less of marijuana in one's home was completely legal under state law, though the federal law remains in force.

 The state has an independence movement favoring a vote on secession from the United States, with the Alaskan Independence Party.

 Six Republicans and four Democrats have served as governor of Alaska.
 In addition, Republican governor Wally Hickel was elected to the office for a second term in 1990 after leaving the Republican party and briefly joining the Alaskan Independence Party ticket just long enough to be reelected.
 He officially rejoined the Republican party in 1994.

-Alaska's voter initiative making marijuana legal took effect on February 24, 2015, placing Alaska alongside Colorado and Washington as the first three U.S. states where recreational marijuana is legal.
+Alaska's voter initiative making marijuana legal took effect on February 24, 2015, placing Alaska alongside Colorado and Washington, as well as Washington D.C., as the first three U.S. states where recreational marijuana is legal.
 The new law means people over 21 can consume small amounts of cannabis.
 The first legal marijuana store opened in Valdez in October 2016.